-- Ms Halasz may resign from her position and thus terminate the service agreement, including the consulting agreements with Direct Capital Group Pty Ltd, by giving six months' written notice.
-On resignation any unvested options will be forfeited. - The Group may terminate the employment agreement, including the consulting agreements with Direct Capital Group Pty Ltd, by providing six months' written notice or providing payment in lieu of the notice period (based on the fixed component of Ms Halasz's remuneration). - The Group may terminate the contract at any time without notice if serious misconduct has occurred.
-Where termination with cause occurs, the CEO is only entitled to that portion of remuneration which is fixed, and only up to the date of termination.
+- may receive performance-based incentives in the future. - of the term, the agreement is automatically extended for 12 months. - Direct Capital Group Pty Ltd, by giving six months' written notice.
+On resignation any unvested options will be forfeited. - by providing six months' written notice or providing payment in lieu of the notice period (based on the fixed component of Ms Halasz's remuneration). - cause occurs, the CEO is only entitled to that portion of remuneration which is fixed, and only up to the date of termination.